 |

-that Neil ran built up a considerable following
+Neil clubs soon built up a considerable number

-at the Warrington School, which he opened in 1992.
+School, which he opened in 1992.
+This was based

 At